pypeit/PypeIt/doc/flexure.rst

 where out_root is the prefix for the FITS file generated that contains the flexure solution for all of the slits.
-Briefly, this algorithm:

-1. Match slits across pairs of red/blue detectors

-2. Measure the centroids of select sky lines

-3. Fit the flexure solutions, slit by slit

-4. Fit a 2D solution to all of the slits

-5. Output, including QA